 Since the present comprises different terms, of which any one will be earlier or later than any other, it might be thought that the fact that P was earlier than Q would be perceived when they were both present, and that "earlier than" need not be defined in terms of the A series.
 After this, it might be thought, the future may be defined as what is later than the present, and the past as what is earlier than the present.
-Thus, the A series would be defined in terms of the B series, instead of the B series in terms of the A series.
+Thus, the A series would be defined in terms of the A series.

-'''

 (McTaggart 1927, sect.
 610, fn.
 1, p.
 271, [emphasis added], [14])

-'''